Pseudonebularia gracilefragum

 Pseudonebularia gracilefragum is a species of sea snail, a marine gastropod mollusk in the family Mitridae, the miters or miter snails.

 Description

+This species attains a size of 20-25 mm.

 Distribution

 Tropical Indo-Pacific (Maldives, Indonesia, Vietnam, Philippines, Okinawa, Papua New Guinea, Solomons, Marquesas Islands).
 From fairly shallow subtidal water (8-20 m) to deep water (180 m), on bottoms of sand and coral rubble.